-Regular blackouts, acute shortages of food and fuel and record inflation have sparked increasing public discontent in the island, which is dealing with its worst economic downturn since independence in 1948.
+Regular blackouts and acute shortages of food and fuel have sparked increasing public discontent in the island nation, which is dealing with its worst economic downturn since independence in 1948.

-A day earlier, a 42-year-old father of two was killed when police dispersed a crowd in the town of Rambukkana with tear gas and live ammunition.
-Nearly 30 others were wounded in the confrontation.
+Police dispersed the crowd in the town of Rambukkana with tear gas and a volley of live rounds that left a 42-year-old father of two dead, with nearly 30 others wounded in the confrontation.

-'I was hit with a baton on my leg and hand,' Vasantha Kumara, a chef from the town, told AFP.
+'I was hit with a baton on my leg and hand,' Vasantha Kumara, a local chef, told AFP on Wednesday.
 'I begged the cops not to beat me, but they didn't listen.'

 'People are angry.
 We are all poor people fighting for basics.'

-President Gotabaya Rajapaksa said he was 'deeply saddened' by the police shooting and promised to uphold the public's right to peacefully protest against his government.
+President Gotabaya Rajapaksa said he was 'deeply saddened' by the police shooting and promised the public's right to peacefully protest against his government would not be hindered.

 Sri Lanka's police force 'will carry out an impartial and transparent inquiry', he wrote on Twitter.

-Police said they were forced to act when the crowd was about to set alight a fuel tanker -- an account rubbished by Sri Lanka's political opposition.
+Police said they were forced to act when the crowd was about to set alight a fuel tanker -- a claim dismissed by Sri Lanka's political opposition.